aleshaleksey/fansys23/11-weapons-armour.md

 This table gives a quick overview of weapons.
 For details on each weapon, see the weapon description.
 The damage dice of weapons follow the general ["Dice size rules"](02-base-rules.md#dice-size-rules).
 For suggested costs and availability see [the weapons table](12-equipment-economy.md#weapons) in the [Equipment and Economy](12-equipment-economy.md#equipment-and-economy) chapter.
 The table is split into subkinds for ease of navigation.

 **NB**: Since specific properties are an important part of how a weapon is used, it is advisable to read over the description of weapons the reader is thinking of using for their character.
 Sometimes a weapon listed in the table represents several functionally similar historical weapons.
-Therefore if you do not find your beloved katana, please check the entry for "falchion".
+Therefore if you do not find your beloved katana, please check the entry for "falchion" or "longsword" and decide which is closer to the specific type of katana in question.

 Damage Key:
 - Percussive: B